-Students will engage in intentionally structured educational experiences that explore leadership concepts, theories, and models applied to students’ collegiate experiences in individual, group, organizational, and community settings.
-The minor highlights the ethical, intercultural, and communication dimensions of leadership including group dynamics, ethics, conflict management, vision casting, values clarification, communication, mentorship, and more.
+Leadership Experience.
+Students of the minor engage in intentionally structured educational experiences exploring leadership concepts, theories, and models as applied to collegiate individual, group, organizational, and community settings.
+These experiences emphasize global intercultural perspectives alongside the ethical, intercultural, and communication dimensions of leadership including group dynamics, conflict management, vision casting, values clarification, mentorship, and more.

-Undergraduate Students pursuing the Leadership Studies minor excel as a student AND practitioner of leadership during and after college their collegiate careers.
-The Leadership Studies minor network of UTK instructors, administrators, student leaders, alumni, and community members coach students through 60+ hours of personalized leadership development and the completion of a Capstone Project of their choosing.
+The Leadership Studies minor network of instructors, administrators, student leaders, alumni, and community members also work closely to coach students through 60+ hours of personalized leadership development.

 Throughout LSM coursework, students learn and interact with their peers initially in small course sizes that evolve toward the end of the program to opportunities to work more and more independently.